-Memory usages of in-memory databases for write operation (MB)
+Memory usage of in-memory databases for write operation (MB)

 As you can see Redis is better than Memcached.

-Memory usages of in-memory databases for delete operation (MB)
+Memory usage of in-memory databases for delete operation (MB)

-The greater popularity and community for Redis has also driven the need for managed services, hosting and support.
-Popular managed database providers for Redis™* include ScaleGrid, Redis Labs, AWS Elasticache, Azure Cache and DigitalOcean.
+The greater popularity and community of Redis has also driven the need for managed services, hosting, and support.
+Popular managed database providers for Redis™* include ScaleGrid, Redis, AWS Elasticache, Azure Cache, and DigitalOcean.
 This page provides a great comparison of the top providers for Redis™.
-Redis also has extensive internal reporting tools like cache hits, memory usage, ops, and even a slow query logged.
+Redis also has extensive internal reporting tools like cache hits, memory usage, ops, and even a slow query log.